 The good side?
 More time with family and friends in America.

-There are several little frustrating things that will come from this, too, like having to reschedule appointments and figuring out how to make my holiday money stretch, but there’s really nothing life-threatening about this situation.
+Several little frustrating things will come from this, too, like having to reschedule appointments and figuring out how to make my holiday money stretch, but there’s really nothing life-threatening about this situation.

 As for the certificate?
 I’m not worried about it in the least.
 It seems like it’s a bit of a background check and I don’t have anything in my history (or in my future intentions!) that include WMDs or any other mean or evil things.
 (I’m a good girl, I am!)